thetemplates/python-basic/README.md

 <br>

 A basic template for Python projects.
-These notes are incomplete: in progress.
+These notes are incomplete and a few programs are pending: in progress.

 <br>